 Consider long-term care insurance.
 An annual premium for a couple is usually less expensive than one month of nursing home care and with proper planning; it may also enable you to stay home if you become ill.

 A Living Will (often called an advance directive) is a legal document that a person uses to make known his or her wishes regarding life prolonging medical treatments.
 It can also be referred to as a living will, health care directive, or a physician’s directive.

 An advance directive details the type of care you want if you become incapacitated and death is imminent.
 Typically addressed in an advance directive are the following types of treatments:

 - Life-prolonging care – life-prolonging care includes CPR, blood transfusions, use of a respirator, surgery, dialysis, and other life-prolonging treatments

 - Food and Hydration – food and hydration refer to a intravenous and tube feeding and hydration while a patient is permanently comatose or near death.
 Without the patients consent a doctor cannot withhold food and hydration.

 - Palliative Care (Comfort Care) – palliative care refers to a patient’s quality of life while dying naturally.
 Palliative care focuses on allowing the patient to pass as comfortable as possible.

 Each of the above addressed areas work together to effectuate the best possible plan for the worst possible scenarios.
 For example, if you desire to forgo life-prolonging care as well as food and hydration but desire to have palliative care administered, your doctors will allow you to naturally pass as comfortable as possible.

 Figuring out what elder law planning needs to be done in your personal situation can be daunting.
-To help you navigate your situation, we offer free, public workshops and anyone can participate—in-person or remotely—to get basic information about their options.
+We’d love to help you navigate your situation.
+Contact us today to get started.